recoveryhub/edition_template/paratext/docs/docs.md

 To publish, enable GitHub Pages by going to your repository's settings, clicking "Pages" in the left sidebar, choosing your branch as the source, and clicking save.
 Step-by-step instructions are available in GitHub's official documentation, [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+Publication may take a couple of minutes.
 Once your site is published, the URL will be visible under "About" when you view your repository on GitHub.

 **Your repository must be public before it can be published with GitHub Pages.**